We recently hosted friends for a casual Fall-inspired dinner.

 good olive oil

-8 ounces hot Italian sausage (about 2 links), casings removed
+8 ounces hot Italian sausage (about 2 links), casings

 4 cloves garlic, sliced